 And that’s it!
 Your account is all set up.
-All that’s left is to add a Facebook Pixel, which will help Facebook do all the magic audience tracking we love when we run our ads.
+All that’s left is to add a Facebook Pixel, which will help Facebook do all the magic audience tracking when ads run.

-- Bring back website visitors using retargeting on Facebook (a Custom Audience)
+- Bring back website visitors using retargeting on Facebook (Custom Audience).

-- Allow Facebook to find new people most likely to convert to your ad offers (a Lookalike Audience)
+- Allow Facebook to find new people most likely to convert to your ad offers (Lookalike Audience).

 - Get reports in Ads Manager about conversions, audiences, and your website visitors.

-You’ll want to put one on each of your main website and landing pages (Business Manager will let you create up to 100 pixels.)
+You’ll want to put one on each of your main websites and landing pages.
+Business Manager will let you create up to 100 pixels.

-- Go to Ads Manager > Events Manager
+- Go to Ads Manager, then Events Manager.

 - Automatic tracking on user actions during a website visit (e.g., viewing your content, completing a page registration)

-- Automatic reporting when you create ads (no need to set up ads manually)
+- Automated reporting when you create ads (no need to set up ads manually)

 Go to Ads Manager > Events Manager > Pixels and click on ‘Set Up.’
 Select ‘Install Code Manually’ and follow the prompts included in the popup.

-Each step is too detailed to explain here, but I will note that there are about nine steps in total, and it does involve some digging around in your website’s code.
+Each step is too detailed to explain here, but make a note that there are about nine steps in total, and it does involve some digging around in your website’s code.

 To get there from Business Manager, click the ‘Business Manager’ icon in the top left corner and select ‘Ads Manager.’

-The overview tab communicates the big picture of your ad account’s performance, using data from the campaigns, ad sets, and ads in that account.
-Remember, this is where Ad Accounts fit in our Facebook Ads Hierarchy:
+The Overview tab communicates the bigger picture of your ad account’s performance, using data from the campaigns, ad sets, and ads in that account.
+Remember, this is where Ad Accounts fit in our Facebook Ads Hierarchy.